 Bandwidth — it is the volume of information allowed for a given time; this includes how much you and other people are accessing your blog/website.
 You will not need this in the beginning, so I suggest you go for a lesser plan.

 Storage Space — how much memory storage allotted for all your files/content.
 Unless you are hosting your videos, you do not need to pay for a lot of room.

 Uptime — computers and servers crash, this is just a fact.
-Look for a hosting company that offers clustered servers and have good reliable uptime.
+Look for a hosting company that offers clustered servers and has good reliable uptime.

 Support (24/7) — you want very responsive tech support – you are bound to contact the hosting company.
 When I first started, I was in contact with mine almost daily.

 Automation — you want to see what kind of automation your hosting offers.
 Automatic backups of your entire site, for example, is critical.

 WordPress Optimized – I recommend you go with a hosting company that is optimized for WordPress.
 It provides you with WordPress specific tools and technical support.